Roger Rabbit: Physical appearance

-Roger in the movie is a skinny white rabbit with large blue eyes, pink nose, a tuft of red hair who wears red overalls, yellow gloves, and a blue bow tie with yellow polka dots.
+Roger in the film is a skinny white rabbit with large blue eyes, pink nose, a tuft of red hair who wears red overalls, yellow gloves and a blue bow tie with yellow polka dots.
 He is an amalgamation of various classic cartoon characters, taking: Mickey Mouse for his gloves; Bugs Bunny for his rabbit form, cheeks included; Br'er Rabbit's feet; Goofy for his baggy overalls; Porky Pig for his bow tie; and Droopy for his head and red hair.
+Producer Steven Spielberg suggested that Roger's mouth resemble that of Thumper from Bambi, but this idea was ignored.
 Animator Richard Williams cited Wile E. Coyote as an influence for Roger's expressions, and wanted the character to have ladle-shaped ears, though his animators would sometimes draw Roger with pointy ears similar to Bugs, much to Williams' frustration.
 He described the process of creating him like an "American flag" with the red overalls, white fur and blue bow tie so that American audiences would enjoy him subliminally.